webdev23/ponyFilters/README.md

 ### Demo: https://ponyhacks.com/open/dev/ponyFilters/

-To reload filers settings, on all domain or any wanted page, include the top cookie script part. <br>
+To load back the css filters settings, on all domain or any wanted page, include the top cookie script part. <br>
 See source files comments.

 #### For testings via the console: